4teamwork/ftw.lawgiver/README.rst

 How it works
 ------------

-``ftw.lawgiver`` helps solving these problems by using a domain specific language (DSL) for describing how a workflow should work.
+``ftw.lawgiver`` helps solving these problems by using a DSL to describe how a workflow should work.
 The lawgiver then generates the complete workflow definition (``definition.xml``) based on this specification.
 By separating this specification from the resulting workflow definition (which is in XML) the specification does not have to use permissions--handling the permissions is the job of the lawgiver.

 Using the specification file the workflow can easily be regenerated at any time and will handle additional permissions automatically when regenerated.
 However,